 Adiamor Affinity Diamonds – Where’s the Beef ?!?!

-Because we were offering photographs of the actual patterns of Hearts and Arrows within the diamonds we offered on Nice Ice as far back as 1996.
+After all, we provided actual photographs of the Hearts and Arrows exhibited by Nice Ice® diamonds as far back as 1996.

 Ladies & Gentlemen of the Court, the Jury has reached a verdict:

 I really like the design and functionality that the Adiamor Affinity Diamonds web site offers consumers in terms of being able to navigate the web site and find beautifully handcrafted engagement rings.

 The site has the look and feel of a professionally designed catalog.
 It is pleasing to the eye and provides customers with a high-end shopping experience.
 Their jewelry catalog is laid out well and features a lot of very nice looking designs.